alvinr/data-modeling/aerospike/credit_debit/README.md

 1N7PLF: Insufficient funds account:'Daughter' amount:11
 ```

 As we have already seen, the size of a record has a finite capacity.
-In the Activity Stream blog, we talked about how to bucket, or slice, large lists.
+In the Activity Stream article, we talked about how to bucket, or slice, large lists.
 If we wanted to retain the entire history of the transactions, we would need to consider something similar here.
 However, if this information is simply being used to process the state machine, then before we transition to the terminal state (in this case "Credited"), we could remove this Map element to complete the process.
 The choice is yours!

 ## Summary
 Multi­statement transaction often encapsulate complex workflows or state machines.
 Often, if you take a step back, you may be able to see these patterns and leverage Aerospike's ability to process complex operations on a single record.
 This can enable sophisticated processing, like a debit/credit transaction to operate correctly.
-In the next blog post, we will talk about how to re­parent and deal with bi­directional relationships.
+In the next article, we will talk about how to re­parent and deal with [bi­-directional relationships](../reparenting/README.md).